hrdwrrsk/adementary-theme/readme.md

 Adementary
 ======
-This fork is purely for adding a "darker" version of standard adementary-theme.
+This fork is purely for adding a "darker" version to standard adementary-theme.
 -------------------
 ![Screenshot](https://github.com/SaucySauce/adementary-darker-theme/blob/master/example.png?raw=true)
+Screenshot of gtk.css changes, no other file.
+Deprecated.
 -------------------
 This theme has come with **3 variants**